Mubarokahh/DevOps-Projects/LAMP Stack Implementation in AWS.md

-# Project 1: LAMP Stack Implementation in AWS
+# P: LAMP Stack Implementation in AWS
 Lamp stack is a software bundle used for web development.It comprises of different technologies that can be used to create a web solution.
 Lamp stack invoves setting up the folloeing technologies (Linux+Apache+MySQL+PHP/Perl/Python).
 In this project,I will configure a fully funcional development environment on linux.

 ## Step 1: Launching and Connecting to EC2 instance in AWS Cloud